bytecodealliance/rfcs/accepted/exception-handling.md

 complexity with (say) their build system, but won't ever actually raise any exceptions due to the configuration of various knobs.
-With this mode, Wasmtime can run these programs and do so without the `.cwasm` binary bloat associatred with the exceptions' side tables or the save-all-registers execution overhead of `try_call`.
+With this mode, Wasmtime can run these programs and do so without the `.cwasm` binary bloat associated with the exceptions' side tables or the save-all-registers execution overhead of `try_call`.

 Finally, it is worth noting that this mode is not visible to Wasm